 Sunday (Easter) The Resurrection!

-It heralds the transformation of scattered and scared disciples into astonishing men; of a rejected Rabbi into the coming King.
+It heralds the transformation of scattered and scared disciples into astonishing men.
+It announced the startling change of a rejected Rabbi into the coming King.
 Ultimately, in perhaps the most surprising turn of events, it begins the transition of the mighty Roman Empire into a mere asterisk in the annals of History.
 Last of all, it represents the transformation of an un-lovable, insecure and inconsistent sinner –me– into someone redeemed and adopted by the King Himself.
 I hope your Friday helps you begin a transformation that turns the worst day in history into the best.
 Day.
 Ever.

 The Beginning of an Empire